att/gopkgs/README.md

 Go Package Doc
 --------------
 Running the Go package documentation tool on any of the packages in this source should generate the documentation needed to make use of these packages.
 As an example

-	`godoc gopkgs/token`
+	`godoc github.com/att/gopkgs/token`

-will generate the documentation on the token pacakge.
+will generate the documentation on the token package.